byui-cit/learning-modules/modules/general/team-work/index.md

 ## Description

 We make a big deal about "Teach One Another" here.
 This often gets implemented as group work.
 This is not a bad thing, no matter how you personally may feel about it.
 Turns out most jobs **will** require you to work with others.

-Teachers often make too many assumptions however about how much our students know about <em>how</em> to work in a group.
+Teachers often make too many assumptions however about how much our students know about *how* to work in a group.
 Here are a few tips and tricks to help you out with group projects.

 ## Where this knowledge is utilized